 Dominican College recognizes academic performance by awarding academic scholarships.
 These scholarships are not need-based.

 We offer tuition scholarships to talented athletes who participate on our athletic teams.
-Women’s teams include basketball, cross-country, lacrosse, soccer, softball and volleyball.
-Men’s teams include baseball, basketball, cross-country, golf, lacrosse, and soccer.
+Women's teams include basketball, cross-country, track and field, lacrosse, soccer, softball and volleyball.
+Men's teams include baseball, basketball, cross-country, track and field, golf, lacrosse, and soccer.

 Dominican College provides funds that are based strictly on financial need.
 These grants are part of our effort to make college education affordable for students.
 The College offers a limited number of need-based grants to undergraduate students annually.
 These Grant-in-Aid funds are not automatically renewed.
 As these funds are need based, a processed FAFSA is required and determination of award is made after all other sources of financial aid are taken into account.
 It is the purpose of these funds to be the final source to assist students in meeting the cost of education